amazeeio/docs/drupal/amazeeioyml_file.md

 List of single tasks that are run **before** the releases folder gets public during a deployment to a site marked with the environment type [production](../environment_type.md).
 These tasks are run inside the release directory for this release.
 No commands doing database changes should be executed here.
 See [steps during a production deployment](../automated_deployments.md).

 #### `deploy_tasks.development.after_deploy`
-List of single tasks that are run as a **second** step during a deployment to a site marked with the environment type [development](../environment_type.md).
+List of single tasks that are run as **after** the releases folder is public to a site marked with the environment type [production](../environment_type.md).

 ### before_deploy